ryanfortner/ryanfortner/README.md

-### Hello,
+### 👋 hello
-my name's chunkymilk0309. i enjoy programming when i have free time as well as experimenting with the Raspberry Pi. i find my Pi an interesting computing device to tinker with as well as use as a desktop machine. i live in an undisclosed location as a Linux enthusiast among a large community.
+my name's chunkymilk0309. i enjoy programming with the Raspberry Pi and other singleboard computers.

-***So, you might ask, what's this website for?***
-This is my main GitHub website.
-It may serve as a "code blog," or maybe it'll just stay this way forever.
-I haven't decided yet.

-I suggest you check out a few of my repositories.
-Some of them are in active development such as anonsurf for ARM linux devices and Stacer for the raspberry pi.
-If you do, please consider leaving a star or follow me if you find them helpful :)
+### 🙋 who i am & what i do
+i'm an avid Linux developer who enjoys experimenting with BASH, python, and single board computers.

+### 💬 how to reach me
+have a question? comment? suggestion? or if you just wanna hang out, message me @chunkymilk0309#3309 on Discord